Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 The following improvements could still be made:

 1. implementation of [ETRS89](https://epsg.io/4258) should be considered first, because this is the one used within INSPIRE.
 PDOK would do the transformation to ETRS89 in advance and serve two datasets.
 The alternative, transforming on the fly, would probably not perform well.
-2. adding the INSPIRE ID,
+2. adding the INSPIRE ID to the used dataset,
 3. give a result for https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html to show all attributes and make it possible to filter on their values,
 4. implement filters other than bbox and items,
 5. metadata of the service and link to the service in the metadata of the dataset.